Portfolio Management Tool

 • Need more access to certain analyses and exposures for themselves, as they currently have to go back and forth with quantitative analysts to fulfill certain client requests

-• Wanted some streamlined tactical fixes to make their actual workflows easier
+• Wanted some streamlined tactical fixes to make their actual workflows easier and faster

 Clients